Mexican flavors and ingredients combine for a hearty yet healthy chili that can be made in your pressure cooker or slow cooker.

 - ¼ tsp red pepper flakes

-- Add 1 tbsp oil to the IP.
+- Add 1 tbsp oil to the PC.
 Set to sautée mode.
 Once heated, add meat and sautée until browned.

 - Add all other ingredients.
 Stir to mix well.

 - Once completed, carefully release vent.
 Stir & serve.

 - In a large skillet, cook carne asada and chorizo a few minutes until browned.
 Transfer meat to the slow cooker.